5 Fidget Toys for Compulsive Skin Picking

 3. Stress Balls

-With stress balls being known to relieve tension, the ones that create squishy/fart noises can engage a few senses to take your attention away from a trigger.
+With stress balls being known to relieve tension, the ones that create squishy/fart noises can engage a few senses to take your attention away from a skin picking trigger.
 If you can’t find one with sound, a mesh ball that makes the material poke through upon squeezing can be visually stimulating.
 Bonus points for finding prickly balls that can heighten our awareness with touch.

 While messier than any other choice on this list, slime can be amazing to get your hands fully engaged with another activity.
 The slow and controlled motion of molding it can release anxious energy.
 It is also fun, easy to customize and can easily turn into an activity instead of a fiddle toy.
 (Or search YouTube to see videos of it being played with along with ways to make your own at home!)